Is Blackjack insurance worth it?

 Players sometimes take insurance due to confusion, flawed reasoning, or a complete lack of statistical training.
 You cannot do without a good understanding of the game if you want to have a chance to succeed when you play on blackjack casino sites.

 For example, it’s expected that players are misled by the wager’s name, not grasping the rules and meaning of blackjack insurance.
-Conceptual confusion can make way to some silly mistakes, and using insurance as a betting strategy in itself is potentially bankroll-draining.
+Conceptual confusion can make way for some silly mistakes, and using insurance as a betting strategy in itself is potentially bankroll-draining.

 The most common error